braboj/randomgen/README.md

 * We will refactor the ChiSquaredTest class to make it more user-friendly.
 * We will rename the test() method to calc() and remove some methods
 * We need to replace `is fair` with `is null`
+* Encapsulate the internal state of the class as per requirements

 Snapshot of the Randomgen classes API at this stage: